albertogallini/txn_engine/Readme.md

   - Assuming K = 30 days.
 Also this is quite high value.
   - In a production enviroment the engine processes should be restarted regularly (e.g.: every day): at each restart the process should load from previous session.

 - The solution scales horizontally as follows
   - 200 x 30 days  = 6.000 transactions per client per period have to be stored
   - 1B / 6.000 =  166.666 = ~166.000 (for simplicity) clients per machine.
   - We can add a node increasing throughput and without sacrificing latency, e.g.: a farm with 100 64Gb nodes can manage 16.6 M clients.
   - NOTE: `pub type ClientId = u16` should be moved to `u32` or `u64` as `u16` can only represent 65536 clients.

+    **⚠️ NOTE:  Under this assumption both Async and Sync Engine works equally well as the number of thread per seconds is 166000/(30 x 24 x 3600) =  0,06 .
+So the Sync Engine executed in the context of a thread pool that statcally spwan a few threads works well.
+Conversely if the system is desiged to frequently flush the transaction log and load only upon `disputes` for example then we have much lower memory constraits forfor a singel node and we would need of an Async engine to manage the muhc higher concurrency. **

 - The solution scales vertically as follows
   - increase the node memory will allow to manage more clients per node. e.g.: 256 Gb memory will allow to manage 16.6 x 4 =~ 66 M clients (which is in line with the # of customers of biggest retail banks on earth)